Welcome to Scream Logbook

 Docs

-Instructions for compiling/building/running are usually in README.md
+Instructions for compiling/building/running are usually in README.md, INSTALLING.md, or a similar file. cat to read them.

 The docs for small projects are usually outdated, files might have been moved around within the source code.

-command to see what files there are.
+Use tree command to see what files there are.

-Search for mentioned files in the source code via fuzzy finder fzf
+Search for mentioned files in the source code via fuzzy finder fzf or find . -name "autogen*" (find command options starting/path Regex)

 C Libraries

-to see all libraries you have installed.
+pkg-config --list-all to see all libraries you have installed.

 If you need to install a library, you can compile it yourself using pretty much the same steps here.